Guest Editors: Professor Laura Tarzia & Doctor Nicola Sheeran

 • LGBTIQ+ people’s experiences of RCA

 Manuscripts should be formatted according to the Reproductive Health submission guidelines and submitted via the online submission system.
 All articles will undergo the journals full standard peer-review process and will be published upon acceptance.
-In the submission system please select the correct series title and also indicated in the covering letter that the manuscript is to be considered for this special series.
+In the submission system please select the correct series title and also indicate in the covering letter that the manuscript is to be considered for this special series.
 More information about the series and the journal, including full aims & scope and Editorial Board, can be found on the journal website.
 For submission enquiries please contact the Editors at firstname.lastname@example.org.

 This Special Issue is now closed to submissions.